dezh-tech/immortal/CONTRIBUTING.md

 ### Testing

-All changes to the core must contain proper and well-defined unit tests, also previous tests must be passed as well.
+All changes to the core must contain proper and well-defined unit tests.
+Previous tests must continue to pass.
-This codebase uses `testify` for unit tests, make sure you follow this guide for tests:

-- For panic cases, make sure you use `assert.Panics`
-- For checking err using `assert.ErrorIs` make sure you pass the expected error as the second argument.
-- For checking equality using `assert.Equal`, make sure you pass the expected value as the first argument.
+This codebase uses Rust's built-in testing framework:

+- Use `#[test]` attribute for unit tests.
+- Use `#[cfg(test)]` module for test-only code.
+- Use `assert!`, `assert_eq!`, `assert_ne!` macros for assertions.
+- Use `#[should_panic]` attribute for tests that should panic.
+- Place integration tests in the `tests/` directory.

 ### Benchmarking

-Make sure you follow [this guide](https://100go.co/89-benchmarks) when you write or change benchmarks to reach an accurate result.
+Use Rust's built-in benchmarking framework or the `criterion` crate for benchmarks:

+- Use `#[bench]` attribute for benchmarks (requires nightly Rust).
+- For stable Rust, use the `criterion` crate for more detailed benchmarking.
+- Run benchmarks with `cargo bench`.

 ### Help Messages